 - on entry, next to the public toilets and eagle sculpture

 - next to the children's play area

-- Adjacent to the site information board (at the entry point to the lakeside walk, near the ice cream van)
+- next to the site information board (at the entry point to the lakeside walk, near the ice cream van)

 Two accept card only:

 - on entry to the showground

 - next to the coach and horse-box parking area